-- have been offered a place, or applying through Clearing to begin a course at Birmingham City University to study one of our Health, Education or Social Work courses in September 2020, either directly or through one of our School Direct partner institutions or with one of our SCITT partners that offer one of our franchised PGCE programmes (namely Arthur Terry SCITT, Haybridge SCITT, TMA SCITT, Titan and SCITTELLS) or via our Assessment Only route (which doesn't include any training) and
+- have been offered a place to begin a course at Birmingham City University to study one of our Health, Education or Social Work courses, either directly or through one of our School Direct partner institutions or with one of our SCITT partners that offer one of our franchised PGCE programmes (namely Arthur Terry SCITT, Haybridge SCITT, TMA SCITT, Titan and SCITTELLS) or via our Assessment Only route (which doesn't include any training) and

 - you haven't yet achieved one or more of the GCSEs you need to be able to begin your training.

-- Food and Nutrition (BSc and with Foundation Year)
+- Speech and Language Therapy (BSc, MSc and with Foundation Year)

 - Paramedic Science (BSc)

-- Biomedical Sciences (BSc and with Foundation Year)
+- Biomedical Science (BSc and with Foundation Year)